 Can CZZ pay its short-term liabilities?

-Looking at CZZ’s R$6.2b in current liabilities, it seems that the business has maintained a safe level of current assets to meet its obligations, with the current ratio last standing at 1.92x.
-The current ratio is the number you get when you divide current assets by current liabilities.
-Generally, for Oil and Gas companies, this is a reasonable ratio since there’s a sufficient cash cushion without leaving too much capital idle or in low-earning investments.
+With current liabilities at R$7.28b, it appears that the company has been able to meet these obligations given the level of current assets of R$11.51b, with a current ratio of 1.58x.
+For Oil and Gas companies, this ratio is within a sensible range since there’s sufficient cash cushion without leaving too much capital idle or in low-earning investments.

-With total debt exceeding equity, CZZ is considered a highly levered company.
-This is not uncommon for a mid-cap company given that debt tends to be lower-cost and at times, more accessible.
-We can check to see whether CZZ is able to meet its debt obligations by looking at the net interest coverage ratio.
-A company generating earnings before interest and tax (EBIT) at least three times its net interest payments is considered financially sound.
-In CZZ’s, case, the ratio of 2.67x suggests that interest is not strongly covered, which means that lenders may refuse to lend the company more money, as it is seen as too risky in terms of default.
+CZZ is a highly-leveraged company with debt exceeding equity by over 100%.
+This is not uncommon for a small-cap company given that debt tends to be lower-cost and at times, more accessible.
+No matter how high the company’s debt, if it can easily cover the interest payments, it’s considered to be efficient with its use of excess leverage.
+A company generating earnings after interest and tax at least three times its net interest payments is considered financially sound.
+In CZZ’s case, the ratio of 1.51x suggests that interest is not strongly covered, which means that debtors may be less inclined to loan the company more money, reducing its headroom for growth through debt.

-CZZ’s high cash coverage means that, although its debt levels are high, the company is able to utilise its borrowings efficiently in order to generate cash flow.
-Since there is also no concerns around CZZ’s liquidity needs, this may be its optimal capital structure for the time being.
+CZZ’s cash flow coverage indicates it could improve its operating efficiency in order to meet demand for debt repayments should unforeseen events arise.
+Though, the company exhibits proper management of current assets and upcoming liabilities.
 This is only a rough assessment of financial health, and I’m sure CZZ has company-specific issues impacting its capital structure decisions.
-I recommend you continue to research Cosan to get a better picture of the mid-cap by looking at:
+You should continue to research Cosan to get a more holistic view of the stock by looking at: